peetzaecksdee/The-Odin-Project/README.md

 # The-Odin-Project
-My learning about web development with The Odin Project!
+My learning about web development with The Odin Project! \n Hello fellow TOP learners! \n
-Hello fellow odin users!
+It's been a pleasure to be learning!